FLORHAM PARK, N.J. -- Is Geno Smith The Guy?

 No doubt, that'll be one of the first questions Tuesday when Rex Ryan and general manager John Idzik meet the media for their season-ending news conference.
 They might not give an answer, hiding behind the semantics of Idzik's competition mantra, but we all know the reality: Smith will go into training camp as the starter.

-Let me be clear: Smith deserves a shot at the starting job.
-The Jets should continue to develop him because there's potential.
 He started every game and won eight, a fairly impressive feat for a rookie in a new system, surrounded by mediocre skill-position talent.
 Over the final four weeks, Smith posted the second-highest QBR in the league, according to ESPN Stats & Information.

 In short, he didn't do anything to lose the job -- a job, technically, he was never given in the first place.
-The Jets, playing the semantic game, never anointed him as the starting quarterback.
+The Jets never anointed him as the starting quarterback.
+Again, semantics.

 ICYMI: As they cleaned out their lockers, the Jets offered strong support for Smith. ...
 The Jets are reportedly poised to offer Ryan a one-year contract extension. ...
 Sheldon Richardson should be the NFL Defensive Rookie of the Year.
 So says Sheldon Richardson. ...
 Kicker Nick Folk is looking for a pay day. ...
 Ed Reed wants to play another year.